NAU-IoT/CSVtoSQL/README.md

     -  `exit`
   -  Check the status of mariadb `sudo systemctl status mariadb`

-- OR install with `sudo apt install libmariadb3 libmariadb-dev`
 -  install python/mariadb connector `pip install mariadb`

 ## Using the Script